Exosphere: Earth's exosphere

 The most common molecules within Earth's exosphere are those of the lightest atmospheric gases.
 Hydrogen is present throughout the exosphere, with some helium, carbon dioxide, and atomic oxygen near its base.
-Because it can be hard to define the boundary between the exosphere and outer space (see "Upper boundary of Earth" at the end of this section), the exosphere may be considered a part of the interplanetary medium or outer space.
-The height of the exosphere is between 700 and 10,000 km from the earth's surface.
+Because it can be hard to define the boundary between the exosphere and outer space, the exosphere may be considered a part of the interplanetary medium or outer space.

+Earth's exosphere produces Earth's geocorona.

-Lower boundary of Earth
+Lower boundary

-The lower boundary of the exosphere is called the exobase.
-It is also called the 'critical altitude' as this is the altitude where barometric conditions no longer apply.
+The lower boundary of the exosphere is called the thermopause or exobase.
+It is also called the critical altitude, as this is the altitude where barometric conditions no longer apply.
 Atmospheric temperature becomes nearly a constant above this altitude.
 On Earth, the altitude of the exobase ranges from about 500 to 1000 km depending on solar activity.

 The exobase can be defined in one of two ways:

 If we define the exobase as the height at which upward-traveling molecules experience one collision on average, then at this position the mean free path of a molecule is equal to one pressure scale height.
 This is shown in the following.
 Consider a volume of air, with horizontal area $A$ and height equal to the mean free path $l$, at pressure $p$ and temperature $T$.
 For an ideal gas, the number of molecules contained in it is:

-where $k_B$ is the universal gas constant.
+where $k_B$ is the Boltzmann constant.
 From the requirement that each molecule traveling upward undergoes on average one collision, the pressure is:

 where $m_{A}$ is the mean molecular mass of the gas.
 Solving these two equations gives:

 which is the equation for the pressure scale height.
 As the pressure scale height is almost equal to the density scale height of the primary constituent, and because the Knudsen number is the ratio of mean free path and typical density fluctuation scale, this means that the exobase lies in the region where $\mathrm{Kn}(h_{EB}) \simeq 1$.

 The fluctuation in the height of the exobase is important because this provides atmospheric drag on satellites, eventually causing them to fall from orbit if no action is taken to maintain the orbit.

-Upper boundary of Earth
+Upper boundary

 In principle, the exosphere covers distances where particles are still gravitationally bound to Earth, i.e. particles still have ballistic orbits that will take them back towards Earth.
 The upper boundary of the exosphere can be defined as the distance at which the influence of solar radiation pressure on atomic hydrogen exceeds that of Earth's gravitational pull.
 This happens at half the distance to the Moon or somewhere in the neighborhood of 200,000 km.
 The exosphere, observable from space as the geocorona, is seen to extend to at least 100,000 km from Earth's surface.